dgkertsos/car-prices/README.md

         a.
 Replace name with your bucket name
         b.
 Replace the bucket location with your bucket location

-We also have to copy our service account json file to the keys directory.
+We also have to copy our service account json file to the keys directory or paste the contents of our json file to the tf_service_account.json file.

+NOTE:
+The service account can be created with the following roles:
+    Storage Admin
+    BigQuery Admin
+    Compute Admin

 Then from the terraform directory we execute:

     terraform init
     terraform plan